digdog/DM30_uboot/README.md

 ### Related Files

-DM30 is basically DM100, additional comments (in Simp.
-Chinese) on how to patch the firmware can be found in this file:
+DM30 is basically DM100, related code was created by [smmei][2], and additional comments (in Simp.
+Chinese) can be found in this file:

 * `common/dm100.c`